Father’s day advice for dads teaching kids to drive - Select Car Leasing

 Stay the right side of the law

-Check with your insurance provider if it’s not clear, as some policies do differ when it comes to supervising learners.
+If you plan to teach a youngster to drive in your car, check with your insurance provider as some policies do differ when it comes to supervising learners.

 To help teach others to drive, you also need to be 25 years old, be qualified to drive the car you’re in (ie, hold a manual licence if it’s a manual car), have held your licence for at least three years, and meet the minimum eyesight standards.